-To do this activity, you will first need to go on a nature hunt for rocks.
+Start by going on a nature hunt to collect rocks for this activity.
 Nature hunts are another fun and educational activity to do with your kids.
-Do your best to find a collection of different sizes, shapes, textures, and colors.
+Invite the kids outside in search of rocks and stones to sort and classify.
+Do your best to find a collection of different sizes, shapes, textures, and colors for the best results.

 - A varied collection of rocks